 - Our walking activities build fitness and endurance

-- We regularly conduct training in first aid, abseiling, navigation and leadership skills
+- We conduct training in first aid, abseiling, navigation and leadership skills

 - You make new friends with similar interests

 - You have opportunities to participate in interstate and overseas walking trips organised by our club and international clubs

 Where we go:

 - Our half day and full day activities explore local areas, National Parks and nature reserves throughout SE Queensland

 - Our overnight trips include Queensland and northern NSW areas of interest

 - Long weekend trips include places further afield, such as Carnarvon National Park (near Roma) or New England and Gibraltar National Parks (near Armidale NSW)

 - On extended trips we may do the Great Walks such as the Larapinta Trail (NT) or the Overland Track (TAS)

 - Our overseas trips have included the Italian Dolomites, Machu Picchu, Washington State, Saxony, as well as several trips to New Zealand.

 Since 1999 our club has participated in international exchanges where the overseas club plans the intinerary, arranges accommodation and provides leaders for hikes and places of interest.
 In return, we have hosted and arranged a number of programmes for international guests around SE Queensland.